db-in/LocalServer/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

 ## Description
-**LocalServer** is a framework...
+**LocalServer** is a framework that provides various options to create a Swift Local Server, that can independently run on simulators and devices, supporting Xcode Parallel Testing.
+It's made in Swift to create Stub Servers, UITest Servers and providing an easy to use Mock capabilities to create Testing doubles (fakes, stubs, spies and mocks).
+It supports all Apple platform iOS, MacOS, WatchOS and TVOS.

 **Features**

-- [x] Automatically creates Markov Chain based on a given sequence of transactions;
+- [x] Create Stub servers without changing or injecting any of your existing URLSession code;
+- [x] Create Stub versions for WKWebView;
+- [x] Supports Xcode Parallel Testing in simulators and devices;
-- [x] Allows manual matrix manipulation for mutating members;
+- [x] Stub Server for Unit Testing;
-- [x] Pretty printed matrix for debugging;
+- [x] UITest Stub Server for UI Testing;

 ## Installation